RahulKhilchi/End-to-End-Sales-Analytics-Tableau-SQL/README.md

 - Product Category Performance
 - Regional/State-wise Sales Performance
 - Sales vs Target (Goal Achievement)
--Dashboard Intercation<a href = "https://github.com/RahulKhilchi/End-to-End-Sales-Analytics-Tableau-SQL/blob/main/amzon%20tableau.twb">View Dashboard</a>

-## Process
--Verify Data for Missing Values and Anomalies:Checked the dataset for missing entries or inconsistencies, and corrected them to ensure reliable analysis.
--Ensure Data Consistency:Verified that data was consistent and clean by standardizing data types, formats, and value ranges used in the analysis.
--Create Pivot Tables:Built pivot tables tailored to each analytical question or metric to extract insights flexibly from the data.
--Merge Pivot Tables into a Dashboard:Combined all relevant pivot tables into a single dashboard, then applied slicers to enable dynamic filtering and interaction by users.
+---

 ## Dashboard

 <img width="2324" height="1311" alt="Dashboard 1" src="https://github.com/user-attachments/assets/04b37ea2-9a31-4dee-b784-f2715f22aea9" />

+---

-## Project Insights
+## 📊 Project Insights
--The dashboard provides a clear overview of sales performance by week, category, courier status, sales channel, product size, and top contributing states.
+The dashboard provides a **comprehensive view of sales performance** across weeks, product categories, courier status, sales channels, product sizes, and top-performing states.

--Dynamic slicers and filters enable users to dive deep into specific categories, locations, and time periods for targeted analysis.
+With **dynamic filters and slicers** in Tableau, users can drill down into specific time periods, categories, or regions for more focused analysis.
--Insights such as most shipped categories, cancellation patterns, state-wise performance, and the most influential sales channels are visually highlighted for easy understanding.
--The project demonstrates the power of Excel-based analytics using pivot tables and dashboard tools to deliver business value in a simple, scalable manner.

-## Conclusion
-This sales analytics dashboard project successfully transforms raw order and sales data into actionable insights using systematic data cleaning, pivot table analysis, and dynamic dashboard visualizations.
-The end result is an interactive dashboard that allows stakeholders to monitor key metrics, spot trends, and make data-driven decisions efficiently.
+Key insights include:
+- 🔹 Identification of **top-selling products** and **high-value customers**.
+- 🔹 Analysis of **state-wise and regional performance** to highlight strong and weak markets.
+- 🔹 Evaluation of **sales channels** to determine which platforms drive the most revenue.
+- 🔹 Monitoring of **cancellations and courier performance** for operational improvements.
+- 🔹 Tracking of **Sales vs Targets**, helping measure goal achievement.

+This project demonstrates how **SQL-powered data processing** combined with **Tableau dashboards** can deliver **clear, actionable, and interactive business insights**.

+---